agile-ts/documentation/docs/packages/react/features/AgileHOC.md

 // Wrapping AgileHOC around our Component, and binding MY_COOL_STATE to it export default AgileHOC(RandomComponent, [MY_COOL_STATE]);
 ```
-We are not limited to States, we can bind any Agile Instances that own
+We are not limited to States, we can bind any Agile Sub Instances that own
 an `observer` to a React Component.
 ```ts
   export default AgileHOC(RandomComponent, [MY_COOL_STATE, MY_GROUP]);
 ```
-Agile Instances with `observer`:
+Agile Sub Instances with `observer`:
 - State
 - Group
 - Computed